-What to do with all those garden tomatoes and cucumbers?
+Here’s what you can do with all those garden tomatoes and cucumbers!

 I kept my coworker’s inclusion of cucumbers and got rid of Giada’s chick peas, then adjusted the measurements since I wanted a little less oil.
 I substituted grape seed oil for the olive oil since my hubby can’t have olive oil (poor guy).
 I often use grape seed oil as an olive oil substitute since the flavor is nicer than regular cooking oil.

-This orzo salad has hints of Mediterranean flavor.
+This orzo pasta salad has hints of Mediterranean flavor.

 The combination of mint and lemon are what gives this dish it’s most recognizably “Mediterranean” flavor.
 Although Mediterranean foods commonly employ a number of other spices, mint and lemon can be found as the main flavors in other Mediterranean dishes such as tabbouleh.